"Market Intelligence that Adds Flavour to Your Success"

 Based on application, the global market is categorized into bakery, confectionery, dairy and frozen desserts, beverages, and others.

-The confectionery segment dominated the market in 2024.
+The confectionery segment dominated the market in 2024 and is expected to grow at a CAGR of 9.51% during the forecast period (2025-2032) .
 Cocoa butter equivalents are largely used in chocolate and confectionery products, as they closely mimic cocoa butter’s functional properties.
 Confectionery manufacturers are incorporating CBS and CBE to maintain price stability, as surging cocoa butter prices have affected their price strategy.

 Globally, the confectionery industry presented promising growth in 2024.
 According to the National Confectioners Association, 52-week sales of confectioneries ended in August 2024, reported USD 21.4 billion, USD 12.4 billion, and USD 4.5 billion of chocolate, candy, and gum & mints were respectively sold in the U.S. Increasing confectionery sector sales is likely to drive the ingredients demand in the upcoming years.